Atomistic Origin of Photoluminescence Quenching in Colloidal MoS2 and WS2 Nanoplatelets

 By combining transient absorption spectroscopy with DFT calculations, we identify edge-localized metal $d$-orbitals acting as trap states to be responsible for ultrafast exciton decay in colloidal \WS and \MS nanoplatelets (NPLs), driving sub-picosecond PL quenching.
 Furthermore, we reveal how the optical properties of TMD NPLs evolve with size and how their edge states, while detrimental to PL, are key to their catalytic activity.
 Our findings establish a clear link between material morphology, fundamental photophysics, and functional performance, providing a rational basis for the design of versatile wet-chemically synthesized TMD nanostructures.

-\MS and \WS colloidal NPLs and nanosheets (NSs) [Figure~\ref{fig1}] are synthesized by dropwise addition of MoCl$_5$/WCl$_6$ dissolved in oleylamine (OlAm) into a 320~$^{\circ}$C solution of elemental sulfur and hexamethyldisilazane (HMDS) in OlAm.\cite{Mahler2014} A short addition time of 10~min and using sulfur in excess ($\sim$700~equivalents (eq)) limits the lateral growth, resulting in NPLs.\cite{Niebur2023}.
-A longer addition time and a lower sulfur excess (3.4~eq), on the other hand, yields laterally larger NSs.\cite{Niebur2023, Kapuria2023, Pippia2022, Fröhlich2024} Due to agglomeration caused by solvent evaporation, the NPLs arrange in macroscopic structures, resulting in the observed Moir\'e patterns.
-OlAm ligands used in the synthesis ensure the spatial separation of the NPLs/NSs even when agglomerated, as reported previously.~\cite{Frauendorf2021,Fröhlich2024,Markus2025} \WS NPLs have an average lateral size of 3.7~$\pm$~1.7~nm and NS a size of 21~$\pm$~5~nm~[Figure~\ref{fig1}~(c)]. \MS NPLs and NSs [Figure~\ref{fig1}~(d)] show similar size values (3.7~$\pm$~1.6~nm and 20~$\pm$~4~nm).
-Both NPLs and NSs show a hexagonal 2H-phase crystal structure, highlighted in the fast Fourier transform (FFT)-inset of Figure~\ref{fig1}~(a,b).
+\MS and \WS colloidal NPLs and nanosheets (NSs) [Figure~\ref{fig1}] are synthesized by dropwise addition of MoCl$_5$/WCl$_6$ dissolved in oleylamine (OlAm) into a 320~$^{\circ}$C hot solution of elemental sulfur and hexamethyldisilazane (HMDS) in OlAm.\cite{Mahler2014} A short addition time of 10~min and using sulfur in excess ($\sim$700~equivalents (eq)) limits the lateral growth, resulting in NPLs.~\cite{Niebur2023}.
+A longer addition time and a lower sulfur excess (3.4~eq) on the other hand yields laterally larger NSs.~\cite{Niebur2023, Kapuria2023, Pippia2022, Fröhlich2024} Due to agglomeration caused by solvent evaporation, the NPLs arrange in macroscopic structures, resulting in the observed Moir\'e patterns.
+OlAm ligands used in the synthesis ensure the spatial separation of the NPLs/NSs even when agglomerated, and has been reported previously.~\cite{Frauendorf2021,Fröhlich2024,Markus2025} \MS NPLs have an average lateral size of 3.7~$\pm$~1.6~nm and NS a size of 19.7~$\pm$~4.1~nm~[Figure~\ref{fig1}(c)]. \WS NPLs and NSs [Figure~\ref{fig1}(d)] show similar sizes (3.7~$\pm$~1.7~nm and 21.2~$\pm$~5.0~nm).
+Both NPLs and NSs have a hexagonal 2H-phase crystal structure, highlighted in the fast Fourier transform (FFT)-inset of Figure~\ref{fig1}(a,b).